Star Wars: The Roleplaying Game

 Star Wars: The Roleplaying Game is a role-playing game set in the Star Wars universe, written and published by West End Games (WEG) between 1987 and 1999.
 The game system was slightly modified and rereleased in 2004 as D6 Space, which used a generic space opera setting.
 An unrelated Star Wars RPG was published by Wizards of the Coast from 2000 to 2010.
-Since 2012 the official Star Wars role-playing game is another unrelated game, published by Fantasy Flight Games.
+From 2012 to 2020, the official Star Wars role-playing game is another unrelated game, the Star Wars Roleplaying Game, published by Fantasy Flight Games 2020).
+Since 2020, EDGE Studio have held the games's license.

 Development

 The game, based on WEG's earlier Ghostbusters RPG, established much of the groundwork of what later became the Star Wars expanded universe, and its sourcebooks are still frequently cited by Star Wars fans as reference material.
 Lucasfilm considered the West End Games' Star Wars sourcebooks so authoritative that when Timothy Zahn was hired to write what became the Thrawn trilogy, he was sent a box of West End Games Star Wars books and directed to base his novel on the background material presented within.
 Many of the first uses of Star Wars alien names (such as the Twi'lek, Rodian, and Quarren) appeared for the first time in WEG's Star Wars books.
 Even after Disney's reboot of the Star Wars Expanded Universe in 2014, much of this nomenclature still exists in new canon works.

 In 1992 West End Games published the second edition of the game, in which the title remained unchanged.
 In 1996 a revision of the second edition appeared, but its title was slightly changed from Star Wars: The Roleplaying Game - Second Edition to The Star Wars Roleplaying Game: Second Edition - Revised and Expanded.

 By the end of the game's run around 140 sourcebook and adventure supplements had been published for the game during its run through three editions.

 In addition fifteen issues of a magazine series, the Star Wars Adventure Journal, were published between 1994 and 1998.
 The Adventure Journal was published in novel format with around 280 pages, and consisted of adventures and articles for the game, plus short stories intended to provide inspiration for gamemasters and news relating to Star Wars.

 WEG's license to produce Star Wars material was lost after the company declared bankruptcy in 1998, and the license was later acquired by Wizards of the Coast, who held it until 2010.

-In 2018, Fantasy Flight Games published the 30th Anniversary edition comprising the original core rulebook, and The Star Wars Sourcebook.
+Fantasy Flight Games (a subsidiary of Asmodee), held the licence from 2012 to 2020.
+In 2018, they published the 30th Anniversary edition comprising the original core rulebook, and The Star Wars Sourcebook in a deluxe slipcase format.
+EDGE Studio (another subsidiary of Asmodee), has held the licence since 2020.